 1. Identify areas in Texas where you are interested in completing your preceptorship.

 2. Submit the online GIMSPP application to apply.
-The application is currently closed and will re-open in 2019.

 3. GIMSPP staff will review your submission for availability and placement.
 Please anticipate at least 4-6 weeks from date of application for status updates from the chapter office.

 A: The Texas Legislature has returned funding to GIMSPP, and student stipends are available to offset living expenses during the preceptorship rotation.
 Stipends and matches are based on availability.
 Stipends range from $3,000 for four-weeks in an urban area, to $5,000 for four-weeks in a rural or underserved area.
 Preceptorships shorter than four weeks receive a pro-rated stipend.
 Students are notified at the time of their match whether they will receive a stipend.
 For the stipend to be processed, students must complete the required evaluation form and a W-9 form.
 Students will be issued a 1099-MISC Form for tax purposes.